Swedes: Swedish Empire

 During the 17th century Sweden emerged as a European great power.
 Before the emergence of the Swedish Empire, Sweden was a very poor and scarcely populated country on the fringe of European civilization, with no significant power or reputation.
 Sweden rose to prominence on a continental scale during the tenure of king Gustavus Adolphus, seizing territories from Russia and Poland–Lithuania in multiple conflicts, including the Thirty Years' War.

 During the Thirty Years' War, Sweden conquered approximately half of the Holy Roman states.
 Gustav Adolphus planned to become the new Holy Roman Emperor, ruling over a united Scandinavia and the Holy Roman states, but he died at the Battle of Lützen in 1632.
 After the Battle of Nördlingen, Sweden's only significant military defeat of the war, pro-Swedish sentiment among the German states faded.
 These German provinces excluded themselves from Swedish power one by one, leaving Sweden with only a few northern German territories: Swedish Pomerania, Bremen-Verden and Wismar.
 The Swedish armies may have destroyed up to 2,000 castles, 18,000 villages and 1,500 towns in Germany, one-third of all German towns.

 In the middle of the 17th century Sweden was the third largest country in Europe by land area, only surpassed by Russia and Spain.
 Sweden reached its largest territorial extent under the rule of Charles X after the treaty of Roskilde in 1658.

 The foundation of Sweden's success during this period is credited to Gustav I's major changes on the Swedish economy in the 16th century, and his introduction of Protestantism.
-In the 17th century, Sweden was engaged in many wars, for example with the Polish–Lithuanian Commonwealth with both sides competing for territories of today's Baltic states, with the disastrous Battle of Kircholm being one of the highlights.
+In the 17th century, Sweden was engaged in many wars, for example with Poland–Lithuania, with both sides competing for territories of today's Baltic states.
+The Polish–Swedish War (1626–1629) ended with a ceasefire in Stary Targ (Truce of Altmark) on 26 September 1629 that was in favour of the Swedes, to whom Poland ceded the larger part of Livonia together with its important port of Riga.
+The Swedes later conducted a series of invasions into the Polish–Lithuanian Commonwealth, known as the Deluge.

 One-third of the Finnish population died in the devastating famine that struck the country in 1696.
 Famine also hit Sweden, killing roughly 10% of Sweden's population.

-The Swedes conducted a series of invasions into the Polish–Lithuanian Commonwealth, known as the Deluge.
 After more than half a century of almost constant warfare, the Swedish economy had deteriorated.
 It became the lifetime task of Charles' son, Charles XI, to rebuild the economy and refit the army.
 His legacy to his son, the coming ruler of Sweden Charles XII, was one of the finest arsenals in the world, a large standing army and a great fleet.
 Sweden's largest threat at this time, Russia, had a larger army but was far behind in both equipment and training.